yaswant/lfric_core/documentation/buildsystem.rst

 ====================  =======================================================================================================
 Argument Group        Purpose
 ====================  =======================================================================================================
-``LDFLAGS_COMPILER``  Some linkers need to be told to link an OpenMP executable.
-This is where to specify things of that ilk.
+``LDFLAGS_COMPILER``  Some linkers need to be told to retain debug symbols.
+That could be done here.
 ====================  =======================================================================================================

 Sometimes the link stage needs special libraries.
 To specify these use